 History

 The first medieval timber castle in Caernarfon was erected at the end of the 11th century by the Norman invaders who conquered the territory of North Wales.
 It was created on the initiative of Hugh d’Avranches, Earl of Chester, as a motte and bailey structure.
 The Welsh regained Gwynedd along with the castle at Caernarfon in 1115.
 It came into possession of the Welsh princes, it is known that they stayed in it from time to time Llywelyn the Great, and later Llywelyn ap Gruffudd.
+Documents do not record that these rulers enlarged the original timber castle with any stone buildings.

-After the outbreak of the Anglo – Welsh war in 1282, Edward’s army marched through all of North Wales, gaining further resistance points and by 1283 defeating the Welsh leader Dafydd ap Gruffydd.
+In 1282, the Welsh-English War broke out between Llywelyn the Last and King Edward I the Longshanks.
+Llywelyn was killed near Builth at the end of the same year, and soon afterwards the strategically important Dolwyddelan castle fell, after which Edward I’s army marched throughout North Wales, conquering further points of resistance and by mid-1283 finally defeating the Welsh leader Dafydd ap Gruffydd.
 Shortly thereafter, Edward ordered to build the castles in Caernarfon, Conwy and Harlech to confirm English domination.
-Of these, Caernarfon become the most important seat, administrative center of the English Crown for North Wales, the capital of the new county i
+Of these, Caernarfon become the most important seat, administrative center of the English Crown for North Wales, the capital of the new county in which justicar of North Wales was to reside, chief minister in the west of the kingdom.

 Work on the royal castle at Caernarfon began in 1283.
 The initial phase of construction, which lasted until 1292, focused on the western, southern and eastern parts of the stronghold.
 The northern part was initially protected by a large ditch, as well as the town walls, erected along with the castle.
 The first two years were spent mainly on earthworks, and from 1286 masonry and carpentry work began.
 Hundreds of workers were working on the construction, digging the moats and foundations of the castle.
 When the construction began to enter the town, the houses were removed to allow further work.
 Residents were compensated only after three years.
 The construction was visited by the king and his wife, for whom timber, temporary buildings were erected.
 The royal couple looked after the work for about a month and reappeared in Caernarfon for Easter the following year.
 According to tradition, the successor of the throne, Edward II, was than born in the castle, from 1301 entitled as the Prince of Wales.
 Until 1292, a huge sum of 12,000 pounds was spent on the work at the castle.

+In 1301 there was a three-year break in works, probably caused by the war with Scotland, but as early as 1304 construction was resumed.
 Walter died in 1309, and his master of the masonry position was taken by a direct subordinate, Henry Ellerton, after which from 1323 this function had Nicholas of Derneford (also working on Beaumaris Castle).
 In 1317, a decorative eagle was installed on the most massive of the towers, in 1320 a figure of Edward II was placed on the facade of the King’s Gate, and timber was brought to its roof.
 The building was continued until 1330, spending a total of 20,000 to 25,000 pounds for the castle and town walls.
 This sum was huge and it overshadowed expenses on such large castles as in Dover or Château Gaillard.
 Despite this, many of the plans have never been implemented.
 The inner sides of the King’s Gate and the Queen’s Gate remained unfinished, as did the inner buildings in the wards of the castle.

 Over the next two centuries, the castle was permanently garrisoned, and Caernarfon was considered the capital of North Wales.
 Tensions between the Welsh and English conquerors led to the outbreak of Owain Glyndŵr’s uprising in the years 1400-1415.
 The town and the castle were besieged in 1401, and in November of the same year, the unresolved Battle of Tuthill took place nearby.
 In 1403 and 1404, Caernarfon was again besieged by the Welsh army, with the support of the French forces, but the fortifications of the castle and the town were able to fight off the attackers.
 At that time, the English garrison of the castle supposedly had about thirty people.